 - How do I add/remove photos for a case I already submitted?

-I'm not sure about the amount of trays to plan for.
-Do you have a guideline for selecting the right case type?
+Do you have a guideline for selecting the right price option?

 Do I need to take a cephalometric x-ray?